Stories of how Hope4 has changed lives.

 How did we help?
-Initially, as well as the usual help at the Centre of hot meals, showers and laundry, we supported him to get a Universal Credit account and make a new application.
-This was not straight forward and involved much sign language, laughter and a translation app.
-These applications are never swift – the Habitual Residency Test was declined twice.
+Initially as well as the usual help at the Centre of hot meals, showers and laundry, we supported him to get a Universal Credit account and make a new application.
+This was not straight forward and involved a lot of sign language, laughter and a translation app.
+These applications are not ever swift – the Habitual Residency Test was declined twice.
 Department of Work & Pensions delays meant George’s claim was finally approved and he was signed off sick in November 2018.

-It’s strange how seemingly little things can be a frustration when you don’t speak a language much.
+It is strange how seemingly little things can be a frustration when you don’t speak a language well.
 We supported George to understand and ensure he got his medication regularly, and to understand when and where probation appointments were, and to have the means to attend.

 God Has A Heart by Ellie Olcott